meezwhite/OpString/README.md

 #### Returns

-`number|null` - The id of the appended operation or `null` if the operation wasn't appended.
+`number|boolean` - The id of the appended operation or `false` if the operation wasn't appended.

 </br>
 </details>